NC State Extension Publications

 Skip to Freezing

-Choose young, tender green leaves.
+Choose young, tender leaves.
 Wash thoroughly and remove woody stems.
-Water blanch for 2 minutes.
-Cool, drain, and package, leaving ½-inch headspace.
+Blanch in water for 2 minutes.
+Cool, drain, and package, leaving 1/2 inch of headspace.
 Seal and freeze.

-This section adapted from information from the National Center for Home Food Preservation.
+This section adapted from information at the National Center for Home Food Preservation website.

 Recipes